yeoman/yeoman.io/app/generators.md

 }.bind(this));
 ```

-`this.prompt` ate up our prompts array for it's first argument, then a callback that will execute after all of the responses have come in.
+`this.prompt` ate up our prompts array for its first argument, then a callback that will execute after all of the responses have come in.

 Let's switch this function up to make sense for our application.